rsdoiel/antenna/journalism.md

 ---

-## Student Commencement Speaker to replace valedictorian speech
+## Commencement speaker to replace valedictory speech

 date: 2025-02-05, from: The Daily Trojan (USC Student Newspaper)

-<p>A 3.5 grade point average is required to apply, as opposed to 3.98 for last year’s valedictorian.</p>
+<p>A 3.5 grade point average is required to apply, compared to 3.98 for valedictorian.</p>
-<p>The post <a href="https://dailytrojan.com/2025/02/05/student-commencement-speaker-to-replace-valedictorian-speech/">Student Commencement Speaker to replace valedictorian speech</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2025/02/05/student-commencement-speaker-to-replace-valedictorian-speech/">Commencement speaker to replace valedictory speech</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <br>